pukkandan/yt-dlp-YTAgeGateBypass/README.md

 Uses [account proxy](https://youtube-proxy.zerody.one) by [zerodytrash](https://github.com/zerodytrash) to fetch video formats and [a free proxy service](https://www.4everproxy.com) for download (if required)

+Pass `--extractor-args youtube:no-video-proxy` to disable the download proxy service.
+This may prevent certain videos from downloading

 Note: The account proxy has limited resources.
 Please do not abuse